Francis Matthews (actor): Early life

 Matthews was born in York on 2 September 1927, to Henry and Kathleen Matthews.
 His father was a shop steward at the Rowntree's chocolate factory near York.
-His parents took him often to the theatre, where he gained a love of acting.
+His parents often took him to the theatre, where he gained a love of acting.
 He attended St George's RC Primary School, then St Michael's Jesuit College in Leeds.

 He found work as a stagehand at the Theatre Royal in Leeds, and made his theatrical debut in 1945 in the play The Corn Is Green before performing his national service in the Royal Navy.
 After leaving the military he returned to the stage, appearing in a 1954 touring production of the play No Escape, which starred Flora Robson.
 He made his West End debut in 1956.

 Career

 In the 1950s and 1960s, Matthews's film roles for Hammer Studios included the Baron's assistant in The Revenge of Frankenstein (1958) and the heroes of Dracula: Prince of Darkness and Rasputin the Mad Monk (both 1966).
 On television, from 1969 to 1971, he played Francis Durbridge's amateur private detective Paul Temple in the BBC series of the same name.

 Matthews starred opposite Morecambe and Wise in the films The Intelligence Men (1965) and That Riviera Touch (1966), which led to a close friendship with Eric Morecambe.
 He also appeared throughout the 1960s and 1970s in a variety of television comedy roles, including Eric & Ernie's Christmas Show, 1977.
 He appeared alongside George Cole in Charles Woods' sitcom Don't Forget To Write!
 (1977) as a successful writer.

 In 1967, Matthews provided the character voice of Captain Scarlet, in imitation of Cary Grant, for Gerry and Sylvia Anderson's Supermarionation television series Captain Scarlet and the Mysterons.
 (He divided his time, during the recording sessions, between his work there and his stage appearances in Noël Coward's play Private Lives.)
+Also in 1967 he appeared in The Avengers episode entitled "Mission ...
+Highly Improbable".

 In the late 1970s, he served as narrator and host for Follow Me!, a BBC educational programme that offered a "crash course" in the English language to foreign viewers.

 In 1986, Matthews and his wife, Angela Browne, appeared together in the BBC adaptation of the Josephine Tey novel Brat Farrar.
 In 2000, they starred in two Ray Cooney plays on the cruise ship MS Marco Polo, while she was sailing to the Antarctic: Run For Your Wife and Funny Money.